-Students must make a satisfactory score on the TOEFL, IELTS, or ACT Compass ESL exam, or satisfactory completion of the Troy University ESL program prior to beginning graduate coursework.
-See English Proficiency Requirements provided under International Student Admission Requirements.
-The dean of the discipline for which the student seeks admission will prescribe a mandatory one-year baccalaureate equivalent course of study of at least 30 semester hours of undergraduate coursework, to be completed with a cumulative grade point average of 2.50.
-All grades below the grade of "C" must be retaken.
-This prescribed course of undergraduate study shall be referred to as a "Bridge Program."
+Students who do not qualify for admission by the two options listed above will meet with the dean of the discipline, for which the student seeks admission, who will prescribe a mandatory one-year baccalaureate equivalent course of study of at least 30 semester hours of undergraduate coursework, to be completed with a cumulative grade point average of 2.5. all grades below the grade of "C" must be retaken.
+This prescribed course of undergraduate study shall be referred to as a "Bridge Program".
 Bridge program students should not repeat courses taken at the undergraduate level.
-Bridge Program students will be enrolled as "Undergraduate" students.
+Bridge program students will be enrolled as "Undergraduate" students.
 This coursework must be successfully completed and certified by the dean of the college prescribing the coursework prior to admission to the Graduate School.
-Upon completion of the Bridge Program, students meeting all admission requirements may be admitted to the appropriate graduate program.
+Upon completion of the Bridge Program, students will be admitted to the appropriate graduate program.